Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 * Connection Manager -- this is the heart of the `Connection` object I'll describe more in a moment.
 * User Console -- this loop gets data from the user and sends it to the remote device.

+You can imagine each of these loops as independent, however, what they are actually doing is pausing their execution when any of the loops encounter a blocking I/O event.
+For example, when input is requested from the user or waiting for data from the remote BLE device.
+When one of these loops encounters an I/O event, they let one of the other loops take over until the I/O event is complete.

-You can imagine each of these loops as independent, however, they are really coordinating during I/O events.
-Like I said, I won't go in depth on async Python, as Langa's video series is much better than my squawking explanations.
+That's far from an accurate explanation, but like I said, I won't go in depth on async Python, as Langa's video series is much better than my squawking.

 Though, it's important to know, the `ensure_future` is what tells Python to run a chunk of code asynchronously.
 And I've been calling them "loops" because each of the 3 `ensure_future` calls have a `while True` statement in them.
 That is, they do not return without error.